drachen2299/syspair/README.md

 ## Project Description

 A comparison app - simulare to these examples: [Stack](http://gpuboss.com/compare-gpus), [gmuarena](https://www.gsmarena.com/compare.php3).
 That will compare technologies i.e. (server envoriments/operating systems/networking infurctructure etc). with programming languages, and their key features, speed, tranferability - and show you the highest rated/or most used in each case.

+The user will submit a survey, the date will be aggregated with data on the database(this is optional)

 ## Wireframes
 [Whimsical wireframe](https://whimsical.com/syspair-wireframes-MMSPJScxKpcFVhLhnhasDr)